puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 migration validation using '--migrate 3.8/4.0'.
 This will turn on extra validations of future compatibility flagging puppet code that needs to be reviewed.
 This feature was introduced to help with the migration from puppet 3.x to puppet 4.x.
-If the '--preview_environment' is used, then it must reference an environment configured to use the future parser in its environment.conf.
+If the '--preview-environment' is used, then it must reference an environment configured to use the future parser in its environment.conf.
 If no preview environment has been designated, then the same environment will be compiled twice and the use of the future parser will be enforced during the second compilation.